How to find out the status of your PTA.

 Your Local PTA Unit's Responsibility in Maintaining Your Non Profit Status with the IRS and More

 -Alabama PTA State Office secures a Taxpayer Employee Identification Number

-Your Local Unit PTA is not responsible for paying state or federal income taxes
+-Your Local Unit PTA is not responsible for paying state or federal income taxes

-Falling under the Alabama PTA group exception is an important benefit of membership and sets us aside from other parent organizations where you would either have to secure your own tax exception or keep all your funds in a school account which ultimately belongs to the school and is under their discretion.
+Falling under the Alabama PTA group exception is an important benefit of membership and sets us aside from other parent organizations where you would either have to secure your own tax exemption, or keep all your funds in a school account, which ultimately belongs to the school and is used at their discretion.
 PTA funds and school funds should always be kept separate.
 Per the Alabama Department of Education, school employees may not handle PTA funds.
 They cannot be signers on your checking account, and they should not be collecting funds on behalf of PTA.
 However, they may serve on your PTA Board as long as they are not on the banking accounts and do not handle funds.